 2. Set a minimum shopping cart value.

 Many of the biggest online shopping marketplaces – like Amazon, Target, Walmart and Zappos.com – enforce minimum order values for customers to qualify for free shipping.
-Determine the minimum order value a customer must reach that still allows for profit margins on your end.
+Determine the minimum order value a customer must reach that still allows you to make a profit.
+For those that don’t know, a minimum order value is the lowest amount a customer can order to be eligible for free shipping.
+For example, many online retailers offer promotions such as, “get free shipping when you order $50 today.”

 3. Make shipping free for customers who subscribe to your email lists.